Médée

 Médée is a dramatic tragedy in five acts written in alexandrine verse by Pierre Corneille, first performed in 1635 at the Théâtre du Marais.
 Corneille was inspired by both the Seneca and Euripedes tellings.

 Summary

 The heroine of the play is the sorceress Médée.
-After Médée gives Jason twin boys, Jason leaves her for Creusa.
-Médée exacts her revenge on her husband by burning his new spouse and slitting the throats of her two children.
+After Médée gives Jason twin boys, Jason leaves her for Créuse.
+Médée exacts her revenge on her husband by poisoning his new spouse and slitting the throats of her two children.
 The final act of the play ends with Médée's escape in a chariot pulled by two dragons, and Jason's suicide.

 In Pierre Corneille's career

 Médée was Corneille's first tragedy.
 Furthermore, the performances of Médée followed Corneille's expulsion from Richelieu's prestigious group of five authors.
 The playwright no longer had the protection of Richelieu, who, resentful, greeted Corneille's first tragedy with disapproval.
 During its installation, the play's reception was indifferent, leading to only eight productions by the end of the 18th century.